haglobah/talks/2025-01-15-explaining-functional-programming/slides.md

 - Are clear: They [_replace the symbol with the substance_](https://www.lesswrong.com/posts/GKfPL6LQFgB49FEnv/replace-the-symbol-with-the-substance)
 - Are hard-to-vary: They provide specific details why something has to be the way it is
-- Make curious for more
+- Offer an easy way to learn more
+- Take cognitive load into account: They don't overwhelm

 </v-clicks>